software-students-fall2023/5-final-project-project5dominators/README.md

 ## Project Overview

 This project involves the development of a unique chat application named "Snap&Chat".
 The core functionality of this application centers around the integration of real-time messaging with an innovative feature: users are required to send a selfie along with their text messages.
 This is achieved through a live camera feed, ensuring an interactive and authentic chatting experience.
+With thoughtful design shoices in UI/UX, as well as a modern and polished styling design, we aim to bring our users a relaxing and fun chatting experience.

 The full scope of this app is to function like most chatting apps where users can add friends, DM and create group chats.
-Due to time limitaion, we decided to implement the core functionality where this app stands out the most.
-Thus, we created a public chatroom, where user can join and drop messages along with their selfies in the chat.
+Due to time limitaion, we decided to implement the core functionality that makes this app stands out the most.
+Thus, we created a public chatroom, where users can join and drop messages along with their selfies in the chat.

 ## Key Functionalities: